Email Marketing for Bootstrapped Startups: Lean Strategies That Actually Work

 The strategies in this guide won't scale forever.
 At some point, you'll outgrow the minimal approach and need to invest more in email marketing.
 Here are the signs that it's time:

 Your subscriber list passes 5,000-10,000.
 At this scale, personalization and segmentation start delivering meaningful results.
 The economics of testing improve.
 It's worth investing more time and potentially better tools.
+Our guide on how your email stack evolves as you grow maps out what changes at each stage.

 You have real revenue and can afford help.
 When email marketing time has clear opportunity cost against revenue-generating activities, it's time to either hire or upgrade to tools that save time.
 This usually means you've found product-market fit and are scaling.

 You're losing people in ways email could fix.
 If you have good visibility into your funnel and can see specific drop-off points where email intervention would help, that's a signal to invest in more sophisticated automation.
+A targeted churn prevention email sequence can pay for itself many times over.

 Your basic setup is maxed out.
-When you've genuinely optimized your minimal setup—great welcome email, solid onboarding sequence, working re-engagement—and you're ready for more, then add complexity.
+When you've genuinely optimized your minimal setup---great welcome email, solid onboarding sequence, working re-engagement---and you're ready for more, then add complexity.

 Until then?
 The minimal approach respects your constraints while still building the foundation for more sophisticated email marketing later.
 You're not cutting corners; you're being appropriately lean for your stage.